-MOSAIC project - 'Climate change mitigation policies, land grabbing and conflict in fragile states: understanding intersections, exploring transformations in Myanmar and Cambodia' - ran from 2014-2018.
+The 'Climate change mitigation policies, land grabbing and conflict in fragile states: understanding intersections, exploring transformations in Myanmar and Cambodia' (MOSAIC) project - ran from 2014-2018.

 Funded by the Netherlands Organisation for Scientific Research and the UK Department for International Development through the CoCooN - Conflict and Cooperation in the Management of Climate Change - the MOSAIC project sought to understand the links between climate change mitigation initiatives and land grabs by looking at spatial, social, ecological and institutional dimensions.
 It focused on two fragile states – Myanmar and Cambodia - and their trajectories of conflict and cooperation.